-In February 2011, the EPA issued a Record of Decision ("ROD") for the Koppers portion of the site which includes a number of technologies to manage contamination at the site.
-The ROD includes in situ solidification of contamination using two different technologies: (1) construction of a slurry wall around the most contaminated areas and (2) pumping and treatment of contaminated groundwater from the Floridan aquifer below the site.
+In February 2011, the EPA issued a Record of Decision ("ROD") for the Koppers (a previous owner) portion of the site which includes a number of technologies to manage contamination at the site.
+The ROD includes a multiple barrier approach for containing contamination at the site: (1) areas containing creosote will be treated with two different in situ treatment technologies to immobilize the creosote; (2) a slurry wall will be constructed around the most contaminated areas and (3) contaminated groundwater from the Floridan aquifer below the site is being pumped and treated.
+The EPA and the PRP for this site have entered into a consent decree which requires the PRP to implement the remediation described in the ROD.
+The consent decree has been approved by the federal district court.
+The consent decree does not have a material adverse effect on the System or its financial condition.
 The System and its expert consultants are continuing to be highly engaged in the design and implementation of the cleanup site.

-The remedy that has been employed on the Cabot portion of the site has been considered satisfactory.
-However, at the System's urging, additional investigations are underway at the Cabot property to further investigate potential contamination.
-The System and its consultants will continue to be highly active in these investigations.
+The remedy that has been employed on the Cabot Corporation's portion of the site has been considered satisfactory.
+However, at the System's urging, additional investigations are underway at the Cabot Corporation's portion of the Superfund Site to further investigate potential contamination.
+The System and its consultants will continue to remain active in these investigations.